 It is important to note that not all shin pain is shin splints.
 There are other conditions that present with shin pain and may warrant medical attention and therefore it’s critical to get a correct diagnosis on your shin splints.
 These conditions are:

-Please feel free to ask your physio any questions or contact us should you have any queries.
+Please feel free to ask as any questions or contact us should you have any queries.